 Juda is a tiny town located in the state of Wisconsin.
 With a population of 340 people and just one neighborhood, Juda is the 481st largest community in Wisconsin.

-When you are in Juda, you'll notice that it is more blue-collar than most other communities in America.
-49.52% of Juda’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Juda is a blue-collar town, with 49.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Juda is a town of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Juda who work in office and administrative support (12.02%), maintenance occupations (5.77%), and teaching (5.77%).

-Being a small town, Juda does not have a public transit system used by locals to get to and from work.
+Juda is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Juda in 2022 was $31,564, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $126,256 for a family of four.
 However, Juda contains both very wealthy and poor people as well.